URK20CS3026SHAWN/URK20CS3026SHAWN/README.md

 - ⚡ Fun fact: ...
 -->

-🙋🏻‍♂️ Hi there, I’m your everyday Developer - Shawn Abraham 💁🏻‍♂️ I’m interested in Embedded Systems, Cloud Computing and all things Data.
+😃 Hi there, I’m your everyday Developer - Shawn Abraham 🙋🏻‍♂<br>
+💁🏻‍♂️ I’m interested in Embedded Systems, Cloud Computing and all things Data.<br>
-🌱 I’m currently learning B.Tech CSE (Hons. in Data Analytics).
+🌱 I’m currently learning B.Tech CSE (Hons. in Data Analytics).<br>
-🦾 I’m looking to collaborate on data science and Machine Learning projects.
+🦾 I’m looking to collaborate on data science and Machine Learning projects.<br>
-📫 Reach me at shawnabraham@karunya.edu.in
+📫 Reach me at shawnabraham@karunya.edu.in <br>